srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

 ## The Expanding Pool of "Programmers"

-In Grover's vision, anyone who can write clear specifications becomes a programmer:
+In Grove's vision, anyone who can write clear specifications becomes a programmer:

 > "Whoever writes the spec—be it a PM, a lawmaker, an engineer, a marketer—is now the programmer."